How To Introduce Two Cats

 Once they’ve accomplished this, you can move on to the final step—supervised interaction.

-This is the final phase of the introduction of your cats.
-You’re going to finally bring them into a room together and allow them to physically interact without barriers between them.
+This is the final phase of a successful introduction of your cats.
+You’re going to finally bring them into a room together and allow them to physically interact while supervised but without barriers between them.

 During this time, your cats should have an activity to focus on, like eating a meal or playing with toys on opposite ends of the room.